1

 How much do bolt torque jobs pay per hour?

-As of Jul 8, 2026, the average hourly pay for bolt torque in the United States is $21.09, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for bolt torque in the United States is $21.09, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.83 and $23.80 per hour, depending on experience, location, and employer.

-What is a Bolt Torque job?
+What is a bolt torque?

 A Bolt Torque job involves tightening fasteners, such as bolts and nuts, to specific torque values to ensure the structural integrity and safety of equipment or machinery.
 This role is common in industries like construction, oil and gas, and manufacturing, where precision and adherence to engineering specifications are crucial.
 Workers use specialized torque tools, such as hydraulic or pneumatic wrenches, to apply the correct force.
 Proper bolt torqueing prevents failures, leaks, or structural issues in critical systems.

-What is a bolt torque technician job description?
+What does a bolt torque do?

-What are the key skills and qualifications needed to thrive in the Bolt Torque position, and why are they important?
+What are the key skills and qualifications needed to thrive in the bolt torque position, and why are they important?

 To excel in a Bolt Torque role, you need mechanical aptitude, attention to detail, and a solid understanding of torque specifications and safety standards, typically gained through technical training or relevant experience.
 Familiarity with precision torque tools such as torque wrenches, calibration equipment, and, in some cases, digital measuring systems is important, with some employers requiring certifications in mechanical assembly or equipment safety.
 Strong teamwork, communication, and a methodical approach help professionals coordinate with colleagues and ensure accurate, consistent results.
 Mastery of these skills is crucial to maintaining product safety, quality, and compliance in manufacturing or construction environments.